ynahshan/pytorch-qcr/README.md

 # pytorch-qci
-Pytorch library for quantization, calibration and inference of the models
+Pytorch library for quantization, calibration and inference of the NN models